kenlasko/docker-rpi2/README.md

 `STANDALONE_SECRET` will be placed in a file at `/run/secrets/STANDALONE_SECRET` `/docker/.env` will create a secret in a file located at `/docker/.env`

-[create-sops-secret-builder.sh](create-sops-secret-builder.sh) creates a series of `systemd` services that will watch for changes in `secrets.yaml` and will trigger the [load-sops-secrets.yaml](load-sops-secrets.yaml)
+[create-sops-secret-builder.sh](create-sops-secret-builder.sh) creates a series of `systemd` services that will watch for changes in `secrets.yaml` and will trigger the [load-sops-secrets.sh](load-sops-secrets.sh)

 # Installing and Configuring SOPS and age
 ## Installation